knpuniversity/blog/2023-review.md

 fixing tests, etc. I work on this, but the true stars are people from the community & the Symfony core team.
 For example, check out the work from [nicolas-grekas](https://github.com/nicolas-grekas)!
-Thanks to our users, Symfonycasts is able to financially support Symfony itself in a significant way.
+Thanks to our users, SymfonyCasts is able to financially support Symfony itself in a significant way.

 ### 2023 Tutorials